crobox/docker-graylog/README.md

-GRAYLOG_MONGO_URI    | Mongo URI of the MongoDB node (example: mongodb://mongo:27017/graylog) GRAYLOG_NODE_ID      | Set server node ID (default: random) GRAYLOG_SERVER_SECRET| Set salt for encryption
+GRAYLOG_MONGO_URI    | Mongo URI of the MongoDB node (example: mongodb://mongo:27017/graylog) GRAYLOG_NODE_ID      | Set server node ID (default: random) GRAYLOG_SERVER_SECRET| Set salt for encryption GRAYLOG_TIMEZONE     | Set timezone (TZ) you are in, exemple (Europe\Paris) Default is UTC GRAYLOG_WILDCARD     | Do you want to allow searches with leading wildcards?
+This can be extremely resource hungry and should only be enabled with care. (default is false)

 Persist data
 ------------